dalenewman/Cfg-NET/README.md

 </cfg>
 ```

-### Configure with Code and Check
+**Note**: If you loaded XML, it serializes to XML.

-Loading configurations is great.
-However, sometimes
+If you loaded JSON, it serializes to JSON.

-you need to write a configuration in code and *still* be
+### Configure with Code

-able to check it for errors and/or warnings.
-To do this,
+Sometimes you need to write a configuration in
-just create your model however you like, and the run the
+code.
+If you do this, be sure to call `Load()`
-`Check` method.
+without parameters.

 ```csharp
 var cfg = new Cfg {